Binh2/FoodOrderingApp/README.md

 - Visual: Make all pages have the same style/feel.
 - Security: implement UAC
 - Security: Don't store password in plain text.
+- Error: JsonConvert doesn't convert bool correctly (bool is serialize to 'true' instead of 1 and 'false' instead of 0)

+### Self assessment

+- Take a lot of time to fix WebAPI error.
+- Didn't git push a lot.
+- Waste too much time trying out to constructing a 'all table' controller.
+- Self score: 9/10

 ## Author